rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 -------------------

 In Java, we can represent a character both as a string or a character.
-For some operations such as concatenating or appending a value to a / it is better to represent the value as a character if the value itself is a character.
+For some operations such as concatenating or appending a value to a `StringBuilder` it is better to represent the value as a character if the value itself is a character.
 Representing the value as a character improves performance.
 For instance, this edit improves from 10-25% the performance at the